YingHongTham/wormwiring/README.md

 TODO volume viewer better feedback on volume availability (perhaps show on the cell selector dialog which volumes are available)
+TODO related: switch cell selector dialog to be like in listViewerAlt, better because Series Selector is awkwardly placed in left menu

+TODO change scaling, currently it's different between series because it depends on min/max's in the series;
+note that after changing this, the volume will not line up properly with skeleton, as the volume was scaled/translated manually in MapViewer.loadVolumetric().

 BUGS!
 TODO